cjbates02/cjbates02/README.md

 ## About Me

 I am a passionate software developer with a strong background in network automation and web development.
 Currently pursuing a degree in Management Information Systems with a minor in Computer Science, I have gained hands-on experience through internships and various projects.
-My goal is to leverage technology to solve real-world problems and empower teams through innovative solutions.
+My objective is to identify opportunities in organizations to implement software driven soluions that save companies time and money.
 ---

 ## Work Experience